AnandChowdhary/writing/honors-veni-proposal.md

 - local, national and international collaboration;
 - work plan (in narrative form).

+The study will be conducted over two years and will go through all the aforement

 #### 2a3.
 Motivation for choice of host institute
 Indicate why you prefer to carry out your research at the host institute including: